developmentseed/little-owl/README.md

 - outputBucket: AWS S3 bucket to use for output results, default is `little_owl_athena_output`
 - spinner: whether to render a spinner in the TTY

-### owl.runQuery(query, callback)
+### runQuery(query, callback)

 - query is an ANSI SQL string to send to AWS Athena
 - callback is of the form `function (err, results)` where results is an array of rows.
 The first row is the header.

 ## CLI
 `little-owl` also ships with a command line tool.
 Install it with `npm install -g little-owl`

-Currently to use the `query` command you should manually setup an Athena database and osm tables.
 The cli requires the following environment variables to be set:

 - `AWS_REGION`: Region where the S3 bucket and Athena queries will run (default is `us-east-1`)
 - `AWS_ACCESS_KEY_ID`: AWS access key